Education in partnership with

 The need to sufficiently qualify further young radiologists to render confident diagnosis in cardiovascular radiology using multi-detector CT and MRI studies, led the European Society of Radiology (ESR) and the European Society of Cardiovascular Radiology (ESCR) to take the initiative in establishing an exchange programme for fellowships or subspecialisation training in cardiovascular radiology.

 It offers an opportunity to complement subspecialisation training in cardiovascular radiology or an existing structured fellowship programme, through exchange, in this field of radiology.
 Through three months of training the trainee will be provided with intense modular training in cardiovascular radiology and will be supervised by a specialised tutor in a pre-selected, highly esteemed, academic training centre in Europe.

 Number of available places

-Two places were offered per year and organised through ESOR.
-The successful applicant received a grant jointly provided by ESR/ESOR and ESCR.
+Two places will be offered per year and organised through ESOR.
+The successful applicants will received a grant jointly provided by ESR/ESOR and ESCR.

 - The programme applies to radiologists within the first three-four years after certification, who desire to become subspecialist radiologists.

 - Basic knowledge of current clinical practice in radiology with regard to CT and MRI.
 Competence in producing a radiological report, in communication with clinicians and patients, and knowledge of the principles of administration and management applied to a clinical department with multi-disciplinary staff and high-cost equipment is essential.
 Understanding the medicolegal implications of uncertainty and errors in diagnostic radiology is necessary.
 A clinical background in other disciplines, which has been achieved through clinical experience and training prior to entering the fellowship.
 Clinical experience in cardiology, angiology or cardiovascular surgery is advantageous.